 In addition to trouble codes, the Launch Creader CR619 provides a relatively wide range of data.
 You can view real-time dynamic data from the powertrain, including RPM, engine temp, airflow rates, vehicle speed, and so much more.

 Additionally, the scanner provides live sensor data from the ABS and SRS.
 That should make it a lot easier to identify faulty sensors, monitors, and modules when diagnosing those two systems.
 It supports textual and graphical display of data.
 Even better, you can compare as many as 4 graphs on one screen.

 Alongside the above sets of data, the Launch CR619 displays freeze frame data.
 That is basically historical data used to identify when a code was recorded or when a problem first occurred.

 To top it all off, you can use the device to pull vehicle information.
 Whether you want to know its historical owners or you’re looking to buy aftermarket replacement parts, vehicle info will come in handy.

 Emissions-related codes generally fall under powertrain codes.
 But it’s worth mentioning that the Launch CR619 can read I/M readiness status, perform O2 sensor tests and run on-board monitor tests.

-The reality is a bit different though.
+The reality is a bit different, though.
 While it’s compatible with plenty of vehicles, there are others where it fails to connect completely.
-Case in example is the 2003 Subaru Outback.
+An example case is the 2003 Subaru Outback.

 - Limited functionality, especially for enthusiasts and professionals.
-You don’t get functions like diagnosis of transmission, EPB, TPMS, BMS etc.
+You don’t get functions like the diagnosis of transmission, EPB, TPMS, BMS, etc.

 - Doesn’t have the best customer service.
-The scanner is not supported by Launch Tech USA or Launch Tech UK.
-For any help and assistance you will have to rely on the seller, not manufacturer.
+The scanner is not supported by Launch Tech USA or Launch Tech U.K. For any help and assistance, you will have to rely on the seller, not the manufacturer.